ashutoshyerunkar-tech/sql-data-wharehouse-project/README.md

 🌟 About Me

 Hi!
-I am Ashutosh a MBA graduate specialising in Marketing & Business Analytics with 1.6 years of experience in Business Transformation and Process Excellence.
-Experienced in driving automation initiatives, conducting risk assessments, and leading Lean-based improvement projects across mortgage and operations portfolios.
-Recognised for analytical thinking,improving my skills and increasing my horaizon.
+I am Ashutosh, an MBA graduate specializing in Marketing & Business Analytics with 1.6 years of experience in Business Transformation and Process Excellence.
+I have experience driving automation initiatives, conducting risk assessments, and leading Lean-based improvement projects across mortgage and operations portfolios.
+I am recognized for my analytical thinking, continuous learning mindset, and commitment to expanding my professional horizon.